How to Add Nitrogen to Your Garden Soil (9 Ways)

 Soil life will make all nutrients—regardless of your soil quality—more readily available to your plants.
 Amendments are often used to deal with deficiencies in nutrients.
 But this isn’t needed in the long run as long as soil life thrives.

-You can read more about this principle in this 2-part series by Dr. Elaine Ingham:
+You can read more about this principle in the 2nd part of a great 2-part series by Dr. Elaine Ingham:

 But while you’re working to build your soil life, don’t forget that you can give your plants a boost of nitrogen if they’re showing signs of nitrogen deficiency.
 And you can add compost and grow nitrogen-fixers to add nitrogen to your soil each year.